Student Appeals Policy & Procedure

 - A judgement that the work presented meets the qualification criteria and a recommendation that the assessment decision be reconsidered

 Students are encouraged to query assessments or decisions with their tutor in the first instance.
-Should this not resolve the issue an appeal can be made in writing to the Faculty Lead within 20 working days of the original decision.
+Should this not resolve the issue an appeal can be made in writing to the Executive Director of OneSpirit within 20 working days of the original decision.
 Extensions to this timescale will be considered on an individual basis.

-The decision of the Faculty Lead will be communicated to the candidate and tutor within 10 working days of the receipt of the appeal.
+The decision of the Executive Director will be communicated to the student and tutor within 10 working days of the receipt of the appeal.
 If a longer time scale is required due to holidays both parties will be informed.

-In the event that the student or the assessor queries the Faculty Lead’s decision, then the appeal can be referred to the Appeals Panel.
+In the event that either the student or the assessor queries the Executive Director’s decision, then the appeal can be referred to the Appeals Panel.

 The Appeals Panel will comprise of an ex-faculty member and an experienced minister who have not been involved in the original assessment.

-This further appeal should be lodged with the Administration, again in writing, within 10 working days of the Faculty Lead’s decision.
+This further appeal should be lodged with the Administration, again in writing, within 10 working days of the Executive Director’s decision.

 The faculty agrees to abide by any decision delivered by the Appeals Panel.